hkwu/ghastly/docs/guide.md

 }
 ```

 However, this becomes ugly when you need to share the queue with other commands that also have a dependency on it (`addSong`, `removeSong`, etc.).
-Ghastly provides a centralized system to organize and fetch these dependencies via the `ServiceContainer` interface.
+Ghastly provides a centralized system to organize and fetch these dependencies via the [ServiceContainer](https://doc.esdoc.org/github.com/hkwu/ghastly/class/src/client/services/ServiceContainer.js~ServiceContainer.html) interface.

-#### Accessing the Service Container
 When you have access to the context object, a reference to the container is automatically injected for you.

 ```js